Virginia Commonwealth University

-Virginia Commonwealth University (VCU) is a public research university in Richmond, Virginia.
-VCU was founded in 1838 as the medical department of Hampden–Sydney College, becoming the Medical College of Virginia in 1854.
+Virginia Commonwealth University (VCU) is a public research university in Richmond, Virginia, United States.
+VCU was founded in 1838 as the medical department of Hampden–Sydney College, becoming the Medical College of Virginia (MCV) in 1854.
 In 1968, the Virginia General Assembly merged MCV with the Richmond Professional Institute, founded in 1917, to create Virginia Commonwealth University.
 In 2022, more than 28,000 students pursued 217 degree and certificate programs through VCU's 11 schools and three colleges.
-The VCU Health System supports the university's health care education, research, and patient care mission.
+The VCU Health System supports health care education, research, and patient care.

-VCU had a record $405 million in sponsored research funding in the fiscal year 2022 and is classified among "R1: Doctoral Universities – Very high research activity".
-A broad array of university-approved centers and institutes of excellence support the university's research mission, involving faculty from multiple disciplines in the humanities, public policy, biotechnology and health care.
-Twenty-eight graduate and first-professional programs are ranked by U.S. News & World Report as among the best in the country.
+VCU had a record $506 million in sponsored research funding in the fiscal year 2024 and is classified among "R1: Doctoral Universities – Very high research activity".
 VCU's athletic teams compete in NCAA Division I and are collectively known as the VCU Rams.
 They are members of the Atlantic 10 Conference.
-The VCU campus includes historic buildings such as the Ginter House, now used by the school's provost.
+The VCU campus includes historic buildings such as the Egyptian Building, the White House of the Confederacy and the Ginter House, now used by the school's provost.